 To assist the Board in carrying out its duties, the Board may establish one or more committees ("Committee").
 A Committee makes recommendations to the Board on investment actions related to its area of focus.
-A Committee may request staff and investment consultants to inform and make recommendations to it on matters pertinent to the OPEB Trust investment program.
+A Committee may request staff and investment consultants to inform and make recommendations to it on matters pertinent to LACERA's investment program.